mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/create-cluster/index.md

 enterprise: false
 ---

-<p class="message--note"><strong>NOTE: </strong>When specifying the control-plane-endpoint, if the endpoint is a fully-qualified domain name (FQDN), we recommend you make that explicit by adding a period to the end.
+<p class="message--note"><strong>NOTE: </strong>When specifying the <code>control-plane-endpoint-host</code>, if the endpoint is a fully-qualified domain name (FQDN), we recommend you make that explicit by adding a period to the end.
 This helps avoid unnecessary DNS queries using search paths.
-For example, --control-plane-endpoint-host endpoint.example.com</code>.</p>
+For example, <code>--control-plane-endpoint-host endpoint.example.com.</code></p>

 1. With the inventory, and the control plane endpoint defined, use the `dkp` binary to create a Konvoy cluster.
 The following command relies on the pre-provisioned cluster API infrastructure provider to initialize the Kubernetes control plane and worker nodes on the hosts defined in the inventory.